zzzprojects/learn-orm/tutorials/linqkit-ef-Core/expression-in-subqueries.md

 }
 ```

 Nothing else needs to be changed.
-The wrapper that `AsExpandable` generates looks specifically for references to expressions, and substitutes the expression in place of the reference.
+The wrapper that `AsExpandable` generates looks specifically for references to expressions and substitutes the expression in place of the reference.